wawzat/purpleair-data-tools/README.md

 use with -h or --help for help.

 ## Notes for using reference files
-* PASC combines data from downloaded AQMD regulatory stations and station coordinate information into a single file.
+* PASC combines downloaded regulatory station data and station coordinate information into a single file.
-* PASC looks for specifically named reference data csv's in the data folder, combines them and appends them to the combined primary data csv file.
+* The regulatory station data csv's must be located in the data folder and the files named as described below.
 * **IMPORTANT** Ensure the reference data files are named per below and included in the same directory as the PA Primary csv files.
 * Reference csv files must be named as follows:
   * Prefix for the sensor you want followed by _REF_ followed by the sensor type in lowercase.